 Meet Diana Topcic Rosenberg from Croatia

-This is, in brief, the story of Topcic-Rosenberg’s entrance into politics that started three years ago, when she joined the Civic Liberal Alliance of Croatia, known better by its abbreviation, GLAS.
+This is, in brief, the story of Topcic-Rosenberg’s entrance into politics that started four years ago, when she joined the Civic Liberal Alliance of Croatia, known better by its abbreviation, GLAS.
 She came back to her Adriatic homeland after earning a Public Administration Master’s degree from Harvard University and a twenty-year career in the field of international development, with organizations such as the International Rescue Committee and Mercy Corps.
 But she was not satisfied with what she encountered.

 Topcic-Rosenberg’s own primary cause since she came back to Croatia has been child’s rights, in particular – adoption.
 She found ADOPTA, the Organization for the Support to Adoption, that grew into a think-tank about adoption with a strong professional and advocacy influence, even outside the country.
 She created the organization after over 20 years of experience of project management in the humanitarian and public policy sector that brought her to disaster-stricken countries, from the former Yugoslavia to Central America and Africa.